Skip to content

 How are Elm quotas measured?#

 Elm quotas are measured in allocations of 1 TiB.
 Your quota is a hard limit that you set before you upload data to Elm.
-This ensures you never get a surprise storage bill and unlike cloud competetors, ongoing costs can be predictably managed and forecasted.
+This ensures you never get a surprise storage bill and unlike cloud competitors, ongoing costs can be predictably managed and forecasted.

 Directory#